 - How do I make a change to my investment distribution?

 - How can I better understand my pension statement?

 Intended for all members of the McGill University Pension Plan, and of particular interest to those members approaching retirement.
 Topics will include:

 - How much will I need at retirement?

 - Understanding the importance of planning for your retirement,

-- Understanding the retirement options and decisions you will need to make, and
+- Overview of the retirement options and decisions you will need to make, and

-- Determining if you will have enough sufficient money at retirement.
+- Tools to assist you in determining if you will have sufficient money at retirement.

 Intended for members of the McGill University Pension Plan who need additional information on the settlement options available to them at retirement or termination of employment.
 Topics will include:

 - How much will I need at retirement?